syeda27/MonoRARP/speed_estimator_utils/README.md

   - see compilation.txt for the command you should run
   - alternatively check the tests folder for test_speed_estimator_class_hwy101.sh as an example of how to run everything.

+## Feb 12, 2019

+  - Lane Detection and Speed Estimation have been integrated (For this integrated version the Class is: Lane_detector)
+  - Compliance with the required API has been provided